MedEd Learning Experience NIRS and monitoring regional oximetry in neonatology

 NIRS monitoring is important, but what is the goal?
 We discuss the "why" behind NIRS monitoring with Dr. Jonathan Mintzer.

-How can NIRS be valuable in managing hypertension in neonates?
+How can NIRS be valuable in managing hypotension in neonates?

 How can NIRS be valuable in assessing resuscitation in neonates?
 Dr. Scott Duncan shares his experience.